nbos/nbos.github.io/posts/gauss.md

-Now, a full account of the performance of the distribution also has to take into account the code lengths of non-outliers, although we only expect their likelihood to grow (and their code length to shrink) with increasing $n$.
-For completeness, computing the sum of code lengths using proper probability intervals (not density) on the CDF, with bin size of $0.2$, in base 2 (bits), we show the total code length only grows sub-linearly w.r.t. $n$ in this outlier "worst case":
+Now, a full account of the performance of the distribution also has to take into account the code lengths of non-outliers, although we only expect their likelihood to grow with increasing $n$ compared to the outlier.
+For completeness, computing the sum of code lengths using proper probability intervals (not density) on the CDF, with bin size
+$\pm 0.5$ around integers, in base 2, we show the total code length also achieves linear size w.r.t. $n$ in this outlier "worst case":

 ![](images/outliercasecodelength.png)

-where computations past $n = 80$ fail because of underflow of the default CDF function in `numpy`, which is understandable as this places our sampled value $1$ at over $80$ standard deviations off the mean.

-## Numerically Stable Functions
+## Numerical Stability

 The quantile function for Gaussians is continuous, one-to-one, monotone and has finite value everywhere except at $0 \mapsto -\infty$ and $1